Experimental Medicine Award

 How to apply to this scheme

-Applications for this scheme are considered twice a year.
+Applications for this scheme are considered three times per year.
 Your application will usually follow a 3-stage process:

 - Proposal: submit an Expression of Interest form to the CRUK office.
 We will check that your proposal is within remit and confirm whether an outline is required.

 - Outline applications: this stage can be ommitted for some applications (see below)

 - Full applications:

-- Submit your full application through our electronic Grants Management System
+- Submit your full application through our FlexiGrant system

-- Your application will be sent for peer review by international experts and by the relevant NCRI Clinical Studies Group, Advisory Groups and/or Strategic Groups
+- Your application will be sent to the relevant NCRI Clinical Studies Group, Advisory Groups and/or Strategic Groups and to designated members of our Expert Review Panels for comments

-- You will be given the opportunity to respond to the peer review comments
+- You will be given the opportunity to respond to the comments provided

-- One of our Expert Review Panels (ERP) will consider your application, the reviews, and your response to the reviews, and you may be invited to present to the ERP before they make a recommendation to the Committee
+- One of our Expert Review Panels (ERP) will consider your application, the comments, and your response to the comments, and you may be invited to present to the ERP before they make a recommendation to the Committee

 - The Clinical Research Committee will make a final decision on funding